mariavs11/ece16/Python/Lab7/README.md

 Inside get_data, I implemented code that skipped samples with bad sampling rates and I additionally skipped 2 samples whose ground_truth values deviated a lot from the estimated (in comparison to other samples).

 Below, at the top, is the ground_truth x estimated plot.
 Our RMSE for all validation sets combined came out to be  6.0659.

 The results demonstrate :
-Correlation coefficcient = 0.95 (it tells us how related our estimated heartrate is to the ground truth; the closer it gets to a 1, the better, so that means that we got an ideal correlation coefficient ) standard deviation is 6.042 bias  = -2.4198 ( Bias is a quantitative term describing the difference between the average of measurements made on the same object and its true value; the small bias that see computed reveals that our results are not that biased )
+Correlation coefficcient = 0.95 (it tells us how related our estimated heartrate is to the ground truth; the closer it gets to a 1, the better, so that means that we got an ideal correlation coefficient )

+standard deviation is 6.042

+bias  = -2.4198 ( Bias is a quantitative term describing the difference between the average of measurements made on the same object and its true value; the small bias that we see computed reveals that our results are not that biased )

 The Band Altman plot is at the bottom: